• Skip to main content

 Brotherhood Winery

-We took a tour of their wine cave and had a nice history lesson about the winery.
-Afterwards, it was time to taste.
-Brotherhood wines were very good.
-Their Cabernet Sauvignon, Pinot Noir, and Merlot would have difficulty competing with the same west coast varietals because of the New York climate restrictions on the maturation and structure.
-We enjoyed them and bought their stunning Cabernet 1839 (later found out the grapes are from Lake county California).
+We took their wine cave tour and got a thorough history lesson.
+Their Cabernet Sauvignon, Pinot Noir, and Merlot face an uphill battle compared to West Coast versions due to New York’s climate, but we enjoyed them and bought their stunning Cabernet 1839 — later discovered the grapes were from Lake County, California.
 We viewed their old wine cellar, which was locked.
-All we saw was a bunch of empty bottles.
-Someone had fun.
-We enjoyed our tour at Brotherhood Winery near Newburgh, New York.
+All we saw through the bars was a collection of empty bottles.
+Someone had a very good time.

 Benmarl Winery

-We took their winery tour which included an informative history about their winery and walked through their storage room and bottling area.
-Benmarl is also located close to where we stayed in Newburgh, New York.
-Their wines were good and we bought their Proprietor’s Reserve.
-They grow their own grapes, are planting new varietals, and doing well.
+We took their winery tour, which included an informative history and a walk through their storage room and bottling area.
+Benmarl is close to where we stayed in Newburgh.
+Their wines were good — they grow their own grapes, are planting new varietals, and appear to be doing well.
+We bought their Proprietor’s Reserve.

-We were on our way to Vermont and needed a place to stay for a couple of nights.
-It wasn’t full, even on a weekend.
-The big rig sites were on a gravel parking lot.
-Not very private.
-Power, water, and sewer were great.
-Cable was grainy, but usable.
-Wifi was ok for basic surfing but not streaming.
-Verizon had 1-2 bars.
-Best thing was talking to the other travelers.
+We needed a base for a couple of nights on our way to Vermont.
+The park wasn’t full even on a weekend.
+Big rig sites are on a gravel parking lot with no privacy between them.
+Power, water, and sewer were solid.
+Cable was grainy but usable.
+Wifi was fine for basic browsing, not streaming.
+Verizon had one to two bars.
+The best part was conversations with other travelers.

 Related